armbian/documentation/docs/Hardware_Allwinner_overlays.md

 - Numbers should not contain leading zeros
 - Examples: good - `PA9`, `PG12`; bad - `pa2`, `PG08`

-### Overlay variants
+### Overlay bus selection

-Some overlays are provided in several variants, i.e. `spi0-spidev` and `spi1-spidev`.
 SoCs may contain multiple bus controllers of the same type, i.e. Allwinner H3 contains 2 SPI controllers and Allwinner A20 contains 4 SPI controllers.

-Please refer to your board documentation and schematic to determine what pins are wired to the pin headers and thus what overlay variant should be used in each case.
+Please refer to your board documentation and schematic to determine what pins are wired to the pin headers and thus what bus number should be used in each case.

 ### Overlay pinmux conflicts